payjoin/payjoin.org/README.md

 ### Scan a Unified QR Code

-This ia BIP21 URI with a payjoin parameter.
-If the scanner does not support payjoin, it can still fall back to the address.
+This is a BIP21 [unified URI](https://bitcoinqr.dev/) with a payjoin parameter.
+Even if a wallet does not support payjoin, it can still fall back to the address.

 ![BIP21 URI with payjoin parmeter](./hrf-pj-qr.png)